-Earlham College is a good place to think about the topic of life in the liberal arts.
+Earlham College is a good place to think about the liberal arts.
 Having a liberal arts background for life, I believe, is the best preparation for a future that we cannot imagine, challenges that we cannot predict, and need for skills that we cannot anticipate at this time.

-I am a believer in this product, if I can be crass about it being a “product”.
+Truth in advertising: I am a believer in the liberal arts experience.
 My father taught at a small liberal arts college in Los Angeles, where my younger brother attended college.
 I attended — and met my wife at — a small liberal arts college about four hours north-northeast of here.
-Both of my daughters attended small liberal arts colleges, one in Ohio and one in Minnesota.
-After getting my Ph.D. from Duke I tried for years to get a teaching job at a place like this, but it took a good while until I was successful.
+Both of my daughters attended small liberal arts colleges, one in Ohio and one in Minnesota After getting my Ph.D. from Duke I tried for years to get a teaching job at a place like this, but it took a good while until I was successful.

+There are several things about our faculty — your teachers — that I want you to know.
 Virtually all of our faculty have the highest degrees in their fields.
-They will be your teachers, not graduate students.
 For most of them that means the Ph.D., although for some in the visual and performing arts that might mean the M.F.A.
+They will be your teachers, not graduate teaching assistants.
 They won’t make a big deal of it, and our practice of having our students addressing our faculty by first names masks the fact that virtually all of our faculty would elsewhere be called “Doctor,” but it is true.
-When you meet with your advisers ask them about their educational background.
+When you meet with your advisors, I urge you to ask them about their educational background.
 They’ll tell you.
-They engage in exactly the same kind of research as faculty at major state universities, often receiving the same kind of very competitive grants – National Science Foundation grants, National Endowment for the Humanities grants, Mellon Foundation grants, American Chemical Society grants, I could go on and on — as faculty at major state universities.
-One key difference between our faculty and faculty at what are called “major research universities” is that lots of our faculty engage in research with you, our undergraduate students.
+They engage in exactly the same kind of research as faculty at major state and private universities, often receiving the same kind of very competitive grants — National Science Foundation grants, National Endowment for the Humanities grants, Mellon Foundation grants, American Chemical Society grants, I could go on and on – as faculty at major state universities.
+However, and this is significant, one key difference between our faculty and faculty at what are called “major research universities” is that our faculty want to work with undergraduate students; lots of our faculty engage in research with you, our undergraduate students.
 Many of our students have publications to their credit by the time they graduate.
 Many have made presentations at academic conferences.
-Another key difference between Earlham and major state universities is that our faculty are here precisely because we want to be teaching outstanding undergraduates, we want to mentor the next generation of scholars and practitioners, we want to continue to participate in lifelong learning and live a life in the liberal arts where we continue to learn, along with you.
+Another key difference between Earlham and major state universities is that our faculty are here — and I include myself in this statement — precisely because we want to be teaching outstanding undergraduates, we want to mentor the next generation of scholars and practitioners, we want to continue to participate in lifelong learning and live a life in the liberal arts where we continue to learn, along with you.

 The Liberal Arts